qmk/qmk_firmware/docs/features/leader_key.md

 ## Example {#example}

 This example will play the Mario "One Up" sound when you hit `QK_LEAD` to start the leader sequence.
-When the sequence ends, it will play "All Star" if it completes successfully or "Rick Roll" you if it fails (in other words, no sequence matched).
+When the sequence ends, it will play "All Star" if it completes successfully, or "Rick Roll" you if it fails (in other words, no sequence matched).

 ```c
 #ifdef AUDIO_ENABLE